flexseth/bioboxfinal/README.md

 ### Caveats
+**Must be admin**
+Editor preview only works for admin, a limitation of the users endpoint
+- This is a bug, it's documented in the code
+- last minute edge case, very fixable

 **Exclusivity:**
 Only one bio box is allowed per page with this implementation.
 This was done to simplify with development during the block.